sanujsriv/FoTo_baseline_scripts/README.md

 # FoTo_baseline_scripts
-automated scripts used to run FoTo
+automated scripts used to run various baselines of FoTo